SJTU-IPADS/wukong/datagen/README.md

 `step 2` :
  modify the LUBM dataset to add attribute data

-./add_attribute  argument is the input directory(nt format directory) and the output directory(attribute triple directory)
+arguments of ./add_attribute are the input directory(nt format directory) and the output directory(attribute triple directory)

 ```
 $./add_attribute nt_lubm_2 nt_lubm_2_attr